hassan-mehmood1/HIMLoco/README.md

+## Updated Repo for Customize Quadruped Learning
+This is an updated repository for customize Quadruped Robot Training (JAMAL).
+We have tested the code in Ubuntu 22 and Python 3.8
 ## Learning-based Locomotion Control from OpenRobotLab
 This repository contains learning-based locomotion control research from OpenRobotLab, currently including [Hybrid Internal Model](/projects/himloco/README.md) & [H-Infinity Locomotion Control](/projects/h_infinity/README.md).
 ## 🔥 News